Sexual Desire and Aging: Debunking the Myth That Libido Must Decline

 Boost Your Energy Levels

-If you work out just to lose weight, it’s more of a chore than a pleasure.
-Find at least one type of movement or sport that brings you joy.
-Something that makes you smile and gives you a happy glow.
+And if you exercise just to lose weight, it feels like a chore.
+Find movement that brings you genuine joy — something that makes you smile and gives you a happy glow.

 Enjoy Good Enough Sex Your Whole Life

-Making that mental transition from an idealized vision of sex to a more realistic one is a game changer for menopausal women.
-I always teach them my Good Enough Sex philosophy.
-It doesn’t have to be perfect to make us fulfilled.
+The mental shift from an idealized vision of sex to a more realistic one is a game changer.

 Related products